omar1593321/jenk_project/README.md

         Terraform Plan: Generates an execution plan for Terraform.
 Uses withCredentials to securely pass AWS and SSH credentials.
         Terraform Apply: Applies the Terraform plan to provision the infrastructure.
         Ansible Setup: Runs the Ansible playbook to configure the EC2 instances and deploy Docker containers.
-        Terraform Destroy: (Optional) Destroys the provisioned infrastructure.
+        Terraform Destroy:  Destroys the provisioned infrastructure.
 Useful for cleanup in testing environments.

     Credentials Management:
         withCredentials: Securely injects credentials into the pipeline steps without exposing them in logs.